prnthp/negshell/docs/negshell-cores.md

 More advanced users of SolidWorks should design the cores and molds together in a single part with multiple bodies so design changes can propagate throughout the mold and cores at once.

+For examples of using a negshell cores in oft robotic designs, see the Finger and Gripper examples.

 ## Printing
 3D printing negshell cores has only been tested on a Formlabs Form 2 and a Formlabs Form 3 printer.
 In theory, any SLA or DLP printer should work, so perform tests with small samples to find the right parameters for your printer.
 This workflow is also mainly for Formlab's Preform software, although it can also be adapted to other printers.
 We also provide readily printable .preform files in the [Downloads](/downloads#simple-design-examples) section.
 We used Formlabs Clear V4 resin.